History of Turkey: Republic of Turkey

 The year of 2002 marked a turning point, with Justice and Development Party winning the 2002 Turkish general election.
 The AKP party positioned itself as pro-liberal market economy, supporting Turkish membership in the European Union, though two decades later they would turn to the opposite direction.
 In late 2000s, concrete steps taken to phase out the Headscarf controversy in Turkey.
+Accession negotiations between the EU and Turkey began in October 2005.
 In 2013, countrywide Gezi Park protests took place.In August 2014, Turkish Prime Minister Recep Tayyip Erdoğan won Turkey's first direct presidential election.

 In July 2016, the Turkish attempted coup took place.
 A number of rogue government units took over and were only repelled after a few hours.
 In December 2016, an off duty policeman Mevlut Altintas shot dead the Russian Ambassador inside an Art Gallery.
 He refused to surrender and was then shot dead by special police.
 In April 2017, the constitutional amendments, which significantly increased the powers of Turkish President Recep Tayyip Erdoğan, were narrowly accepted in the constitutional referendum.
 In June 2018, President Erdoğan was re-elected for a new five-year term in the first round of the presidential election.
 His Justice and Development Party (AK Party) secured a majority in the separate parliamentary election.
 In October 2018, Prince MBS of Saudi Arabia sent a group of government agents to murder prominent critic, Jamal Khashoggi, in the Saudi Arabian consulate in Istanbul.
 His death was just a few days before his sixtieth birthday.
+In May 2022, Turkey blocked the start of NATO accession negotiations for Finland and Sweden.
+In June 2022, Turkey decided to support the accession negotiations of the two countries.